lhr-solar/Controls/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Which feature is being tested?
+2. Which requirements are being tested
-2. Which test is used?
+3. Which test is used?
-3. What is the hardware configuration?
+4. What is the hardware configuration?
-4. What combination of inputs cause the error?
+5. What combination of inputs cause the error?
-5. What does the error look like?
+6. What does the error look like?

 **Expected behavior**
 A clear and concise description of what you expected to happen.